1. Advice, Tips. How GPS can be used at Red Bull Romaniacs competitors?

-- a zoom level (120m) will tell a competitor their your position on the track more exactly, but you will not see much of the track that follows.
+- a zoom level (120m) will tell a competitor their position on the track more exactly, but they will not see much of the track that follows.

-- a zoom level (above 500m) won't tell your position on the track as exactly, but you will be able to anticipate the track and see what is coming ahead.
+- a zoom level (above 500m) won't tell a competitors position on the track as exactly, but they will be able to anticipate the track and see what is coming ahead.

 If competitor want to ride fast - watch the markings